Salters Lode Lock, Well Creek

 Salters Lode is a hamlet situated on the west bank of the tidal River Great Ouse at a point where the non-tidal rivers Well Creek and the Counter Drain/Old Bedford River (CD/OBR) join it via navigation locks.

 Well Creek is a canalised 8 mile waterway running from Marmont Priory near Upwell to Salters Lode, linking the old course of the River Nene to the Great River Ouse.
-The waterway was once an important commercial navigation but that ceased in the 1950s and the waterway soon declined into a weed ridden, rubbish strewn stagnant ditch prompting Mr [Frank?]
-Hartley, Chairman of the drainage authority (MLC?), to tell his board “The Well Creek is an eyesore and has become a burden to the MLDB.
+The waterway was once an important commercial navigation but that ceased in the 1950s and the waterway soon declined into a weed ridden, rubbish strewn stagnant ditch prompting Mr [Frank/Fred?]
+Hartley, Chairman of the drainage authority (MLC), to tell his board “The Well Creek is an eyesore and has become a burden to the MLDB.
 Its relationship to sea level means it does not drain one acre of our land therefore I would suggest we fill it in”(source: William Smith, Upwell).

 Thanks to the efforts of the Well Creek Trust, the waterway was brought back to life and navigation restored in 1975, and it is now used by many pleasure craft.